 Starting a Testing Meet-up - the first few steps

 A few months ago I started a testing meet-up in Stockholm.
-There have only been two meet-ups so far - but I thought it\’d be a good idea to share my experiences because:
+There have only been two meet-ups so far - but I thought it would be a good idea to share my experiences because:

 1. I hope to inspire others to start a testing meet-up in their local area (especially if there isn’t an active one yet)